 So how do we include poetry in your homeschool?

 (Oh, I’m reading it in English of course.)
 But poetry has a condensed approach that is unlike fiction or non-fiction offerings.

-This month, my 13 and 15 year old daughters are studying poetry independently with their poetry analyses books.
-My 15 year old told me she enjoyed poetry by Alfred Lord Tennyson.
+This month, my 13 and 15-year-old daughters are studying poetry independently with their poetry analysis.
+My 15-year-old told me she enjoyed poetry by Alfred Lord Tennyson.

 My 13 and 10 year old have been consuming poetry in all styles, traditional poetry like Middle Ages minstrel ballads, classical poetry like Walt Whitman, children’s storybooks from the library like The West is Calling by Sarah N. Harvey & Leslie Buffa (a poetry book on British Columbia history), Knock on Wood: Poems about Superstitions by Janet S. Wong & Julie Pasckhis, or song lyrics from YouTube, like one from a recent film we watched, Into the Woods.

 We’ve chosen a few poetry-writing activities too…

 Okay, I know, funeral planning in a poetry post??
 But your kids are always requiring your presence for some dead thing found outside.
 Or has that just been my children?

 Yesterday it was a dead frog that was de-legged with a slam of the door.
 Oops.
 Tears.